Samsung/tizen-docs/docs/platform/developing/setting-up.md

 3. Follow the instructions in the verification email to verify the email address, change the password, and gain access to tizen.org.
    > [!NOTE]
-   >
    >  If an error message is shown when you click the link in the verification email, copy the link to the address bar of the browser manually.

 At this point, the prerequisites for accessing Gerrit are ready.
 Move on to the next section to enable Gerrit access.

 ### Configure SSH for Gerrit access

-To configure SSH for Gerrit access:
+To configure SSH for Gerrit access, follow the steps below:

 1. Generate RSA keys: